 - Assess risks of manual handling tasks: Employers must undertake appropriate risk assessments of any manual handling that cannot be avoided.
 This assessment should identify the risks involved and implement control measures to prevent harm.

-- Provide adequate information, training and guidance: Employers must provide adequate manual handling safety training.
-Training must make workers aware of the manual handling risks they face and how to manage them.
+- Provide adequate information, instruction, and training: Training must make workers aware of the manual handling risks they face and how to manage them.

-- Provide suitable work equipment: Employers must provide their workforce with appropriate equipment to work safely.
-Examples include lifting aids or personal protective equipment to reduce injury risks.
+- Provide suitable work equipment: Employers must provide their workforce with appropriate equipment where it’s necessary to reduce injury risks.
+Examples include lifting aids or personal protective equipment.

 - Monitor and review: Employers must monitor manual handling activities and regularly review risk assessments to ensure their ongoing effectiveness.

-Employers who neglect their health and safety duties risk legal action, including fines, enforcement notices, and even imprisonment.
+Employers who neglect their health and safety duties risk legal action, including enforcement notices and fines.

 This course helps workers minimise manual handling injury risks and supports legal compliance with the Manual Handling Operations Regulations 1992.